Diplomatic Relations and Official Representation

 Brazil is one of the world’s most enticing markets, boasting stable mining, manufacturing and agricultural sectors and a dynamic, innovative science and technology industry.
 Economically secure, with a vast and growing middleclass, Brazil offers Canadians an attractive investment environment with room for substantial growth.

-Canada‑Brazil merchandise trade and investment have seen impressive growth in recent years, with almost $29 billion in bilateral trade and cumulative investment stock combined in 2010.
-Bilateral trade has increased by 42% over the last five years, reaching $6.7 billion in 2011.
-Canadian exports to Brazil were $2.8 billion, and included fertilizers, mineral fuel, machinery, paper and electronic equipment.
-The $3.9 billion in Canadian imports from Brazil included inorganic chemicals, mineral fuel, sugars, machinery, precious stones and metals, coffee, iron & steel, and prepared fruit or vegetable food.
+Canada‑Brazil merchandise trade and investment have seen impressive growth in recent years.
+Bilateral trade has increased by more than 25 percent over the last five years, reaching $6.6 billion in 2012, with Brazil ranked as Canada’s 11th largest merchandise trading partner.
+Canadian exports to Brazil were $2.6 billion, and included fertilizers, mineral fuels and oils, machinery, and paper and paperboard.
+The $4.0 billion in Canadian imports from Brazil included minerals fuels and oils, inorganic chemicals, sugars, machinery, precious stones and metals, iron & steel and coffee and tea and spices.

-In 2010, Brazil was the 8th-highest source of foreign direct investment in Canada, with $13.5 billion in cumulative stocks.
-Brazil was the 11th largest recipient of Canadian direct investment abroad, with a total of $9.7 billion of cumulative stock invested as of year‑end 2010.
+In 2012, Brazil was the 7th highest source of foreign direct investment in Canada, with $15.8 billion in cumulative stocks.
+Brazil was the 12th largest recipient of Canadian direct investment abroad, with $9.8 billion of cumulative stock invested as of year‑end 2012.
 Some 500 Canadian companies are active in Brazil (over 50 in the mining sector alone).

-Export Development Canada (EDC) has had an active presence in Brazil for 11 years.
-Since 2000, EDC has facilitated there over $18 billion in Canadian exports and investments.
-In 2011, EDC served 320 companies and had $3.2 billion of business volume in Brazil.
+Export Development Canada (EDC) has had an active presence in Brazil for more than a decade.
+Since 2000, EDC has facilitated over $20 billion in Canadian exports and investments in Brazil.
+In 2012, EDC served 345 companies compared with 169 in 2000, and its business volume in Brazil for 2012 was $2.86 billion, an increase of 90 percent from 2009.

 The Canadian Trade Commissioner Service has determined that there is potential for significant growth opportunity for Canadian companies in the following key sectors well-suited to Canadian capabilities and interests: infrastructure, education, clean technologies, information, communication & technologies, oil & gas, and aerospace.
 In addition to these priority sectors, important opportunities for Canada exist in mining, defense and security, life sciences, ocean technologies, automotive, power, agriculture & agri-food, services and tourism.
 Brazil is a key partner for investment attraction, retention and expansion initiatives, for science and technology collaboration, as well as for participation in global value chains.